KappaSigmaMu/kappasigmamu.github.io/README.md

 npx @acala-network/chopsticks@latest --config=config/kusama.yml
 ```

 Private keys for development accounts.
-Change hard derivation key to switch from `Alice` to `Bob`, `Charlie`, etc.
+Change hard derivation key to switch from `Alice` to `Bob`, `Charlie`, etc. Use this private key to import these development accounts to a wallet of your choice.
 ```
 bottom drive obey lake curtain smoke basket hold race lonely fit walk\\Alice
 ```